springboardmentor13579x-proj/Automated-Podcast-Transcription-and-Topic-Segmentation/README.md

 ### **Setup Instructions**
 1. Download the dataset from the link above.
 2. Extract the folder.
-3. Place the audio files in a folder named `audio_raw` inside the project root.
+3. Place the audio files in a folder named `processed_audio` inside the project root.
 4. Update the `AUDIO_DIR` path in `.env` if necessary.